m-hahn/bayesian-models-of-perception/code/Demo/README.md

   SimulateSynthetic_Parameterized_OtherNoiseLevels_Grid_VarySize.py_180_2_5_N1000_UNIFORM_STEEPPERIODIC.txt
 ```

-Because this command calls the runner directly, it does not print the compact
-output summary provided by the wrapper.
-Its NLL loss file, parameter log, and
+The NLL loss file, parameter log, and
 latest diagnostic PDF are written to `losses/`, `logs/CROSSVALID/`, and
 `figures/`, respectively.
 Their filenames begin with
 `RunCircular_Free_CosineLoss.py_` and include the input filename and fit